-David Ebenbach is the author of two books of short stories—Between Camelots (University of Pittsburgh Press, 2005), and Into the Wilderness (Washington Writers’ Publishing House, 2012)—a chapbook of poetry entitled Autogeography (Finishing Line Press, 2013), and a non-fiction guide to creativity called The Artist’s Torah (Cascade Books, 2012).
-He has been awarded the Drue Heinz Literature Prize, fellowships to the MacDowell Colony, the Virginia Center for Creative Arts, and the Vermont Studio Center, and an Individual Excellence Award from the Ohio Arts Council.
+David Ebenbach is the author of seven books of fiction, poetry, and non-fiction, including, most recently, the novel Miss Portland.
+His work has been awarded such prizes as the Drue Heinz Literature Prize, the Juniper Prize, and the Patricia Bibby Award, and he has received fellowships to the MacDowell Colony, the Virginia Center for Creative Arts, and the Vermont Studio Center, and an Individual Excellence Award from the Ohio Arts Council.
 Ebenbach has a PhD in Psychology from the University of Wisconsin-Madison and an MFA in Writing from the Vermont College of Fine Arts.

 Learn more about Professor Ebenbach's writing at www.davidebenbach.com.